open/close all folders

 - Cat Fight: During an omake chapter, she got into a huge one with Midnight on a talk show due to mocking her for being 31 years old.
 Mineta, a huge fan of her who collects some of her merchandise, was about ready to collapse from joy while watching it unfold.

 - Destructive Savior: Her debut caused a lot of property damage.
 Hero Insurance covers some of it, but she's still in the red.
-Doesn't help that she unwittingly activates her powers when she get too worked up, which winds up costing her a headquarters.
+Doesn't help that she unwittingly activates her powers when she gets too worked up, which winds up costing her a headquarters.

 - Does Not Like Shoes: Technically and justified.
 Despite looking like she's wearing boots, it's more something akin to stockings over her feet since her outfit is designed to stretch in size with her.
 Trying to wear regular shoes would just demolish them once she uses her powers.
 Of course, this leaves her feet unable to smash through things without getting hurt.
-However, she can slip on flatbed trucks and use them like boots if she needs to stomp something good and hard.

 - Drill Sergeant Nasty: Ends up Played for Laughs, but whatever training Mineta received from Mount Lady left him traumatized.
+Anime implies that this is because rather than training him, she used him as a manservant, having him clean up her house etc.

 - Favors for the Sexy: Uses her looks and celebrity status to get free snacks while working security at the Sports Festival.